 # 2 The actual hardness and wearing characteristics of different metals and alloys (mix of metals).

 We will look at point # 2 first and consider the various precious metals that we use.

-Gold is available in a range of colours and carat standards.
-Yellow gold is coloured by the addition of other metals, copper added to give a pink, rose or red gold.
-Silver is added to make a white gold in the lower 9ct alloy, while palladium (a platinum type metal) is added to make white gold in the higher 18ct. alloys.
+The natural yellow gold metal is coloured by the addition of other metals, copper added to give a pink, rose or red gold colouration and also increases its hardness.
+Silver, palladium (a platinum type metal) is added to make white gold which also increases its durability.

-So as far as hardness or resistance to abrasions is concerned, we generally rate the different metals as follows, from softest to hardest.
+So to rate hardness or durability we generally rate the different metals as follows, from softest to hardest.